SunguckLee/sungucklee.github.com/temp.md

 LIMITATIONS
 ============
-- Prepared-statement is not supported (Because this plugin will rewrite query before-parse)
+- Prepared-statement is not supported (Because this plugin will rewrite query before-parsing)
 - Not allowed using comment in "S2WITHIN" block
 - Not tested with big area search which greater than hemisphere

 TODO
 ============
 - Find a way to inform error to client with MySQL ERROR. (if there's error, current implementation will return different format of result-set)